kmyafi/kmyafi/README.md

-👋 Hi I'm Kamal!
+# Hi there!

-I am a Statistics student at the University of Indonesia.
+My name is Kamal, a Statistics student at the University of Indonesia.
+I have passion in data related fields, such as data analysis, data scientist, and data engineering.